 Remgro endorses the principles of the Employment Equity Act, and in this regard its employment equity policy strives to offer equal opportunities to all employees and aims at identifying suitable individuals and developing and compensating them in line with their performance, dedication and loyalty.
 Special attention is given to those groups which, because of historic reasons, may be in a disadvantaged position.

 Our objective is to reward our employees fairly and competitively, according to their capabilities, skills, responsibilities and performance levels.
 The level of salaries we pay is one of a number of elements in our strategy to retain, motivate and, where necessary, recruit high-quality people.
 In addition, Remgro also offers its staff a stimulating working environment.
-Remgro has a formal Remuneration Policy that sets out the remuneration approach for directors and members of the Management Board.
-Refer to the Remuneration Report here where Remgro’s remuneration approach is set out in detail.
+Remgro has a formal Remuneration Policy that sets out the remuneration principles for the organisation as a whole.
+Refer to the Remuneration Report here in the Integrated Annual Report where Remgro’s remuneration principles are set out in detail.

 Training and skills development

 The main purpose of training is to equip employees in such a way that they can realise their full potential to benefit the Company and themselves.
 Due to the specialised nature of Remgro’s workforce resulting from it being an investment holding company, no prescribed training programmes are promoted.
 Individuals are, however, encouraged to attend training programmes which will better equip them to do their jobs.
-During the past few years numerous workshops and training sessions on King III, the Companies Act and the Competition Act were held to ensure that its directors and management are equipped to implement and practise sound corporate governance at all levels where they are involved.
+During the past few years numerous workshops and training sessions on King III, King IV, Anti-Corruption practices and the Competition Act were held to ensure that its directors and management are equipped to implement and practise sound corporate governance at all levels where they are involved.

 Health and safety